 For example, begin each morning with a greeting routine that has children sort themselves according to a particular “rule” for the spelling of their names.
 This is a binary sort that has one group showing the characteristic and the other one not showing it.
 Some possibilities:

-- Those who have a double consonant in their name such as Michelle, Tommy, or Anna
+- Those who have a double consonant in their name such as Savanna, Tommy, or Nichelle

 - Names that end in “a” or “y” or some other letter